kolenaIO/kolena/docs/building-a-workflow.md

 Core to the testing process is the [`Evaluator`][kolena.workflow.Evaluator] implementation to compute the metrics defined in [step 2](#step-2-defining-metrics).
 Usually, an evaluator simply plugs your existing metrics computation logic into the [class-based][kolena.workflow.Evaluator] or [function-based][kolena.workflow.BasicEvaluatorFunction] evaluator interface.

-Evaluators can have arbitrary [configuration][kolena.workflow.EvaluatorConfiguration], allowing you to evaluate model performance under a variety of conditions.
+Evaluators can have arbitrary configuration [(`EvaluatorConfiguration`)][kolena.workflow.EvaluatorConfiguration], allowing you to evaluate model performance under a variety of conditions.
-For this keypoints example, perhaps we want to compute performance at a few different NME threshold values, as this threshold drives the `alignment_failure` metric.
+For this keypoint detection example, perhaps we want to compute performance at a few different NME threshold values, as this threshold drives the `alignment_failure` metric.

 ```python
 from kolena.workflow import EvaluatorConfiguration